 - Thailand-Burma Railway Centre & War Cemetery – The Thailand-Burma Railway Centre is a museum and research center dedicated to the men who were forced to build the death railway.
 It is a fully interactive facility that includes videos, photos and actual memorabilia from allied POWs and Asian laborers.
 Across from the museum is the War Cemetery which is the main POW cemetery for these victims.

 - Bridge over River Kwai – Built along the Thailand-Burma Railway route, visitors can walk on the Bridge over River Kwai.
 Around the area, you can see beautiful views of the River Kwai and purchase goods from vendors.
 Be careful when walking, there is an active railway within the bridge.

-Here are some other popular attractions we didn’t get to see on our visit:
+Here are some other popular attractions in Kanchanaburi that our group didn’t get to see on our visit:

-- Erawan National Park – For the nature lover, Erawan National Park is about 65 miles from Kanchanaburi.
-This area is well known for its seven-level waterfall.
-You can do hikes, swim, and camp overnight within here.
+- Visit the National Parks – For the nature lover, both Erawan National Park and Sai Yok National park are about 65 miles from Kanchanaburi.
+These areas are well known for their waterfalls, hiking, swimming and camping.

-Our full day and two nights in Kanchanaburi was at the River Kwai Resotel, a 3-star property in the jungle.
+Our full-day and two nights in Kanchanaburi was at the River Kwai Resotel, a 3-star property in the jungle.
 We didn’t get a chance to enjoy all the amenities, but this property has kayaking, boat tours, cultural dance shows, karaoke and offers services to said excursions.
-We also received some of the BEST massages ever.
+We also received some of the BEST Thai massages for reasonable prices.